abastacky/Digital-Electronics/README.md

 The garment opens up the problematic that touch depends on context, and cannot simply be reduced to a definitive yes/no/neutral.
 This is a conversation piece, an instigator of debate, a medium for exploring the arena of touch with others.

+This might be too complicated, but it would be cool to have some sort of physical interface where users could program/change their touch preferences in real time, so that the garment could respond to their changing preferences.

 ## Week 5